Courses & Curriculum

 ENG 392 Advanced Creative Writing Poetry 3 credits

 Workshop for experienced writers in poetry.
-Prerequisite: ENG 294 or permission of instructor.
+Prerequisite: ENG 294 with a grade of B or above or permission of instructor.

 ENG 396 English Honors Seminar 3 credits